The worst foods for gut health and how they disrupt your entire system

 Identifying that your gut is struggling often requires looking beyond stomach aches.
 While digestive distress is the most obvious sign, the impact of eating the worst foods for gut health can manifest systemically.

-- Digestive irregularity: Alternating between constipation and diarrhea, or persistent bloating after meals, indicates the microbiome is struggling to process your food efficiently.
+• Digestive irregularity: Alternating between constipation and diarrhea, or persistent bloating after meals, can indicate the microbiome is struggling to process your food efficiently.

-- Food intolerances: Suddenly developing gas or nausea in response to foods you previously tolerated can signal a loss of the specific bacteria needed to break those foods down.
+• Food intolerances: Suddenly developing gas or nausea in response to foods you previously tolerated can signal a change in digestion (including shifts in bacteria, bile flow, or enzyme production).

-- Skin irritation: Conditions like eczema, rosacea, and persistent acne are frequently linked to systemic inflammation stemming from gut permeability.
+• Skin irritation: Conditions like eczema, rosacea, and persistent acne are sometimes linked to systemic inflammation and gut-related immune signaling.

 What to do about it